 Our business relies on delivering positive results to our advertising customers.
 We are exposed to the risk of fraudulent and other invalid clicks or conversions that advertisers may perceive as undesirable.
 A major source of invalid clicks could result from click fraud where a listener intentionally clicks on ads for reasons other than to access the underlying content of the ads.
-If fraudulent or other malicious activity is perpetrated by others and we are unable to detect and prevent it, or if we choose to manage traffic quality in a way that advertisers find unsatisfactory, the affected advertisers may experience or perceive a reduced return on their investment in our advertising products, which could lead to dissatisfaction with our advertising programs, refusals to pay, refund demands or withdrawal of future business.
+If fraudulent or other malicious activity is perpetrated by others and we are unable to detect and prevent it, or if we choose to manage traffic quality in a way that advertisers find unsatisfactory, the affected advertisers may experience or perceive a reduced return on their investment in our advertising programs, refusals to pay, refund demands or withdrawal of future business.
 This could damage our brand and lead to a loss of advertisers and revenue.